turicas/vortaroj/README.markdown

 [sets](http://docs.python.org/2/tutorial/datastructures.html#sets) and
 [dictionaries](http://docs.python.org/2/tutorial/datastructures.html#dictionaries).

-In special, pythonistas are _hash addicted_: they like dictionaries and use it a lot.
-But sometimes, having an in-memory dict is not sufficient: we want it persistent or acessible through other machines.
+In special, pythonistas are _hash ad**dict**ed_: we like dictionaries and use it a lot.
+But sometimes, having an in-memory `dict` is not sufficient: we want it persistent or acessible through other machines.
 Solutions for this kind of problem are available, like [Memcache](http://www.memcached.org/), [MemcacheDB](http://memcachedb.org/), [Riak](http://basho.com/riak/),